ConstructionOnline Blog

 Construction estimators are responsible for accurately calculating the costs of a construction project by working with engineers, architects, and vendors to collect information and create estimates.

 Estimating is one of the most important roles in a construction project, whether you’re a freelance project estimator or on staff at a construction company.
-A good estimate determines the financial success of a project, and an inaccurate estimate that is too low or too high can negatively affect the business’s profitability by causing cost overruns and fewer bids won.
+A good estimate can determine the financial success of a project, and an inaccurate estimate that is too low or too high can negatively affect the business’s profitability by causing cost overruns and fewer bids won.

 Here are some staggering statistics about improper data entry in the construction industry: